 The full article is available here.
 For more information and resources, visit fairinsure.org

-new post on the Triple-I’s Resilience Blog shares the story of small business owners Bobby and Janice Jucker, who have nicknamed themselves the King and Queen of Disasters.
+A new post on the Triple-I’s Resilience Blog shares the story of small business owners Bobby and Janice Jucker, who have nicknamed themselves the King and Queen of Disasters.
 Their business, Three Brothers Bakery, has weathered Hurricane Harvey, several floods, a fire, and now COVID-19.

 COVID-19 is the toughest disaster they have ever faced, but the Juckers’ unique and tough experiences with tragedies have given them special perspective.
 They offer several good pieces of advice in the blog post, including navigating the insurance market and knowing your business’ policy well.

 You can read the full profile on bakery owners Bobby and Janice Jucker here and watch their four-part business plan for disaster recovery here.
-For more information and resources, visit fairinsure.org
+For more information and resources, visit fairinsure.org.